marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/storagesize.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: STORAGE_SIZE, storage size

 .. _storage_size:

-.. index:: STORAGE_SIZE

-.. index:: storage size

 STORAGE_SIZE --- Storage size in bits
 *************************************